-Care is taken to identify any possibility of sinister cause of headache and refer appropriately.
+Care is taken to identify any possibility of sinister cause of headache such as that which can follow concussion and refer appropriately.

 Treatment aims to address position changes and stiffness in the upper neck, thus reducing brainstem sensitivity, "turning down the amplifier" and reducing headache!
 Techniques include slow sustained pressure/mobilisation of the joints (no cracking), home exercises and posture education.
 Treatment can also address upper back /thoracic spine stiffness and specific muscle retraining and strengthening of the neck and upper back.